joemash/django-enhanced-subscriptions/docs/source/index.rst

 This Django library provides a comprehensive solution for managing subscriptions, feature access and wallet functionality.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including how :doc:`installation` of the project.

 .. note::